swiss-territorial-data-lab/proj-rooftops/README.md

 6. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections,
 7. `assess_area.py`: calculates the free and occupied surface of each EGID and compares it with the ground truth.

+An additional script is available:
+* `optimize_hyperparam_LiDAR.py`: optimizes the hyperparameters to maximize the f1 score and median IoU.
+Based on the [Oputna](https://optuna.org/) framework.

 ### Workflow

 The command lines for the workflow are provided below.